Carlos P. Garcia: Political career

-World War II

-Garcia refused to cooperate with the Japanese during the war.
-He did not surrender when he was placed on the wanted list with a price on his head.
-He instead and took part in the guerilla activities and served as adviser in the free government organized in Bohol.

-Vice-presidency
+Vice-presidency (1953–1957)

 Garcia was the running mate of Ramon Magsaysay in the 1953 presidential election in which both men won.
 He was appointed secretary of foreign affairs by President Magsaysay, and for four years served concurrently as vice-president.

-As secretary of foreign affairs, he opened formal reparation negotiations in an effort to end the nine-year technical state of war between Japan and the Philippines, leading to an agreement in April 1954.
-During the Geneva Conference of 1954 on Korean unification and other Asian problems, Garcia, as chairman of the Philippine delegation, attacked communist promises in Asia and defended the U.S. policy in the Far East.
-In a speech on May 7, 1954–the day that the Viet Minh defeated French forces at the Battle of Diên Biên Phu in Vietnam– Garcia repeated the Philippine stand for nationalism and opposition to Communism.

 Garcia acted as chairman of the eight-nation Southeast Asian Security Conference held in Manila in September 1954, which led to the development of the Southeast Asia Treaty Organization (SEATO).

-Presidency
+Presidency (1957–1961)

 Accession

-At the time of President Magsaysay's sudden death on March 17, 1957, Garcia was heading the Philippine delegation to the SEATO conference then being held at Canberra, Australia.
+At the time of President Magsaysay's sudden death due to an airplane crash on March 17, 1957, Garcia was heading the Philippine delegation to the SEATO conference then being held at Canberra, Australia.
 Having been immediately notified of the tragedy, Vice President Garcia enplaned back for Manila.
 Upon his arrival, he directly reported to Malacañang Palace to assume the duties of president.
-Chief Justice Ricardo Paras of the Supreme Court administered the oath of office, which took place at 5:56 PM on March 18, 1957.
+Chief Justice Ricardo Paras of the Supreme Court administered the oath of office, which took place at 5:56 PM PHT on March 18, 1957.
 President Garcia's first actions were to declare a period of national mourning and to preside over the burial ceremonies for Magsaysay.

 1957 presidential election

 President Garcia won a full term as president with a landslide win in the national elections of November 12, 1957.
 Garcia, the Nacionalista candidate, garnered around 2.07 million votes or 41% of the total votes counted, defeating his closest rival, Jose Y. Yulo of the Liberal Party.
-His running mate, House Speaker Jose B. Laurel Jr., lost to Pampanga representative Diosdado P. Macapagal.
+His running mate, House Speaker Jose B. Laurel Jr., lost to Pampanga 1st district Representative Diosdado Macapagal.
 This was the first time in Philippine electoral history where a president was elected by a plurality rather than a majority, and in which the winning presidential and vice-presidential candidates came from different parties.
+Garcia took his oath of office on December 30, 1957, at the Independence Grandstand in Manila, commencing his second consecutive and only full term.
+The oath of office was administered by Chief Justice of the Supreme Court of the Philippines Ricardo Paras.
+Juan Pajo, the then-governor of Bohol, held the Bible which Garcia took oath on, breaking the tradition wherein it is held by presidential spouses.